johndtwaldron/ChatLaLiLuLeLo/docs/WARP.GPT.notes/rick-mode-spec.md

 	•	If mode === "rick", apply Rick theme from config/theme.json.
 	3. Avatar and chrome
 	•	Chat header: show Rick avatar when in Rick mode.
+	•	Top-left portrait box label should display "BOGART" instead of the usual Colonel label when Rick mode is active.
 	•	Optional: small label “RICK MODE” somewhere (can be subtle).
 	4. Soundboard
 	•	Load Rick soundboard config.